 I would advise people considering a change in their career to think deeply about their strengths and the value they want to bring to others.
 I believe this can guide them toward a decision that can positively impact them.
 You need to be observant of the environments that enable your productivity and bring out the best in you.

 Want to supercharge your career?
-Apply by August 21 for the Telerik Academy Upskill UX/UI Design
+Apply for the Telerik Academy Upskill UX/UI Design

 and become a well-rounded professional.